ngs-docs/angus/sourmash.md

-# K-mers, k-mer specificity, and comparing samples with k-mer Jaccard distance.
-(2018)
+# Quick Insights from Sequencing Data with Sourmash

+## Getting started

 [Create / log into](jetstream/boot.html) an m1.medium Jetstream instance.
-A sourmash tutorial
----

 ## Objectives

-1. Discuss the power of k-mers
+1. Discuss k-mers and their utility
+2. Compare RNA-seq samples quickly
+3. Detect eukaryotic contamination in raw RNA-seq reads
-2. Compare reads to assemblies
+4. Compare reads to an assembly
-3. Compare datasets and build a tree
-4. Determine what's in a metagenome by classifying reads into taxa
+5. Build your own database for searching
+6. Other sourmash databases

-## K-mers!
+## Introduction to k-mers

-K-mers are a fairly simple concept that turn out to be tremendously powerful.

 A "k-mer" is a word of DNA that is k long: